 Triple-click home: Triple-click Home is an easy way to turn some Accessibility features on or off by quickly press the Home button three times.

-You can easily find variety of products in the App store.
+You can easily find a variety of products in the App Store.
 Here are just a few of them:

 Lack of Accessibility in Apps

 Although iOS includes a number of accessibility features designed to make iPad, iPod or iPhone easier to use for people with disabilities, some apps may not comply with certain design/development principles to make them accessible, thus they may not be compatible with features built into iOS such as VoiceOver.